wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 ### 💡 Why This Matters

-A running dev server lets you see and test your app as you build it.
-It gives you instant feedback on your code changes and allows you to interact with the app, speeding up your development workflow.
+Your dev server is like having a live preview of your creation.
+Every change you make shows up instantly — you're watching your code come to life in real-time.

 ### 🏆 Bonus Challenge